Joy of Conserving

 Water Management

-We have built a glass water bottling plant and a wastewater treatment system on the island.
-JOALI Maldives also practices rainwater harvesting: we use the collected rainwater along with recycled water for gardening.
+Both islands house their own glass water bottling plant and wastewater treatment system.
+JOALI Maldives also practices rainwater harvesting, using collected and recycled rainwater for gardening.
 Plus, our thoughtful laundry policy minimises the use of water and laundry chemicals.

 Energy Conservation